Article Collection

 To speed up WMS, attempts at caching the tiles were done under the name of WMS-C, later superseded by standards TMS and WMTS.
 WMS itself remains uncached.

-It is important to note that WMS concerns itself with delivery of generated map images – the delivery of parseable geo features in XML or JSON format is not part of WMS; retrieval in those formats is offered by OpenStreetMap’s own API and/or other standardized protocols, such as the mentioned Web Feature Service (WFS).
+It is important to note that WMS concerns itself with the generation and delivery of map tiles – the delivery of parseable geo features in XML or JSON format is not part of WMS; retrieval in those formats is offered by OpenStreetMap’s own API and/or other standardized protocols, such as the mentioned Web Feature Service (WFS).

 One of better-known WMS servers is GeoServer.
 GeoServer supports WMS as well as other OGC Web Services (OWS) such as Web Feature Service (WFS), Web Coverage Service (WCS), Web Processing Service (WPS), and Web Map Tile Service (WMTS).